gordonhch/custom-ditribution-system-with-cwrsync/README.md

 Setup a vps server and upload your folder and files there.
 We'll call the base sync folder 'folder1'.

 Add a new user to be used for syncing only.
 We call this user 'username1'.
+Log in with this user.

-Disable Key-authentication for this account for now.
-Don't do this with your root.
+Disable Key-authentication for this account for now. _Don't do this with your root._

 As we have your files at /rootpath1/path2/path3/folder1/ at the server 1.1.1.1, look at this line in the script: